TavishMassy/RelationalDatabase/README.md

 I built this Kitty Ipsum Translator project as part of freeCodeCamp’s relational database curriculum.
-Used my local PostgreSQL setup on VS Code for development.
+Used dev container on docker setup on VS Code for development.
 Added a quirky translator using Bash, where feline phrases were swapped out for canine ones inside translate.sh

 Learned about:
 1.diff for comparing outputs